VictorOkoye/learn-r-play/README.md

 ## Thank you

-Thank you for checking out techieQuiz app.
+Thank you for checking out learn-R-Play app.
 If you like the project, leave a Star!